daos-stack/daos/docs/user/filesystem.md

 disconnect from the DAOS servers, and exit.
 You can also verify that the mount point is no longer listed in `/proc/mounts`.

+### read() bug in fuse Linux kernel module

+We recently observed read() through dfuse returning wrong data occasionally.
+The root cause is a bug in fuse Linux kernel module.
+The virtual address of user-space read buffer was converted to physical page address.
+Once the data is ready, they are copied into the saved physical page address.
+Under certain circumstances such as page migration, the associated physical pages of the virtual address of read buffer has been changed.
+Consequently, fuse writes expected data into a wrong place and the read buffer holds wrong data.
+We speculate that such issue might be triggered by bad memory fragmentation.
+The issue has been reproduced under various versions of kernels, ranging from 3.10.0 to 6.3.6.
+Older kernels are not tested.
+We have a working patch to fix this bug under Linux kernel 6.3.6.
+This patch pins physical pages to avoid page migration when extracting physical pages from the virtual address of read buffer.
+We are working with Linux kernel community to upstream the patch to the latest Linux kernel.
+It may take some time to backport this patch to older kernels.

 ## Interception Library `libioil`

 An interception library called `libioil` is available to work with DFuse.
 This